dkhmelenko/dkhmelenko/README.md

 In 2020 I switched to backend development and fall in love with Ruby on Rails, Python and cloud computing.

+&nbsp;
+&nbsp;

-### Here is my technical skills:
+### 🛠️ Here is my technical skills:
-🗣️ Python, Ruby on Rails, Kotlin, Java, C#
+- 🗣️ Python, Ruby on Rails, Kotlin, Java, C#

-🧰 Git, Docker, AWS
+- 🧰 Git, Docker, AWS

-🤔 Software architecture, requirements analysis, agile & product thinking
+- 🤔 Software architecture, requirements analysis, agile & product thinking

 &nbsp;